Boxtop Enables Law Firm to Comply with Cybersecurity Regulations

 Jones Jones met with Tabush Group in late spring 2018 and began the move to Boxtop several months later.
 “The transition was in one word: smooth,” says Michael Keuning, Operations Manager at Jones Jones, who adds, “There were no real hiccups.”
 Keuning feels the lead up work was well organized and resulted in an easy transition.
 He notes that certain parts of the process, like transferring over a second file system, which Jones Jones did not have ownership over, was unavoidably more difficult, but working with Tabush Group made the transition easier.
 “Tabush Group went the extra mile to ensure everything was taken care of,” he explains.

 Jones Jones transitioned seamlessly to Boxtop, immediately enjoying increased flexibility, productivity, and security.
-One feature the team appreciated was that each employee was on their own computer, preventing employees from accidentally interfering with each other’s work.
+One key advantage of Boxtop over RDS that employees loved is that each was assigned his or her own virtual desktop rather than sharing resources in an RDS session.
+Issues that once impacted multiple or all users no longer did.
+Plus, inherent RDS performance and printing issues were eliminated with Boxtop.
 Having this isolation was key to Jones Jones who is concerned with protecting their data and files from viruses and malware.
 The setup also allows stability when employees need to connect remotely.
 According to Keuning, “Being able to connect via Boxtop – connect securely– and maintain the connection is huge for us.
 It leads to more productivity and it makes us more profitable.”

 Jones Jones also benefited from the support of Boxtop’s helpdesk.
 The firm was particularly impressed with Tabush Group’s ability to assist Jones Jones on tickets so quickly.
 Finally, Boxtop’s security features met all of the requirements of New York’s new DFS regulations, ultimately allowing Jones Jones to retain all of their clients.